trevorColby/trevorColby.github.io/projects/tibet/README.md

 - A warning will most likely pop-up: click `advanced`
   - Click proceed to localhost
   - NOTE: We are just doing this to access our node server in a controlled local environment

+NOTE:
+- Pictures for cube map texturing from Hazel Whorley.